brittmyar/Dental-Office-Tracker/README.md

 - User has the ability to add a new patient
 - User can add a procedure and a provider for the patient

+## PostgreSQL
+- PostgreSQL is used as the database management system for this project.
+It is used to store and manage data related to patients, procedures, and providers.
+When a user adds a new patient, procedure, or provider, the data is saved to the PostgreSQL database.
+When a user edits or deletes an existing patient, procedure, or provider, the changes are made to the relevant data in the PostgreSQL database.

 ## Wireframe
 ![Device Frames (Community)](https://user-images.githubusercontent.com/110944297/197908728-befd39fb-0032-4975-a877-5fa7c197a373.jpg)